genesys/mollitia/docs/content/api/module/retry.md

           if (err instanceof BrokenError) {
             return false; // Returning false will cancel the retry attempt } else if (err instanceof BusyError) {
-            return 1000; // Returing a number will modify the interval time, and wait for that time before retry } else {
+            return 1000; // Returning a number will modify the interval time, and wait for that time before retry } else {
-            return true; // Returing true will retry, using the configured interval value }
+            return true; // Returning true will retry, using the configured interval value }
         }
       })